How Are Seismic Waves Detected?

 Seismometers: The Key Detection Instrument

-The primary instrument used to detect seismic waves is the seismometer.
-Almost all seismometers rely on the principle of inertia.
-The main idea is that when the ground shakes in an earthquake, a hanging weight in the seismometer stays still because of inertia.
-This relative motion between the moving ground and the stationary mass is then detected and measured.
+This means that when the ground shakes during an earthquake, a hanging weight in the seismometer remains still.
+This happens because of inertia.
+The movement of the ground and the still weight is then detected and measured.

 Seismographs and Seismograms

-Today, with the advancement of technology, most seismographs are digital.
-The electrical signals from the seismometer are digitized and stored in a computer.
-You can easily analyze these digital seismograms using specialized software.
-Seismologists can use the seismogram data to determine various characteristics of the earthquake that generated the seismic waves.
 For example, the time gap between P-waves and S-waves at a seismometer helps calculate the earthquake’s distance from it.
 P-waves travel faster than S-waves.
-This means that the farther away the earthquake is, the bigger the time gap is between the arrival of the two waves
+This means that the farther the earthquake is, the larger the time gap is between the two waves.

 Seismic Networks